EducationalVideoCenter/WAC/README.md

 ### What are we doing?
 The We are All Connected open educational resource site works to bridge the urban/rural and digital equity divides.
 This digital media curriculum fosters dialogues among rural/urban youth, addresses project challenges in rural areas, embodies social justice/digital equity values & best practices of urban & place-based rural pedagogies.
 This model of digital media teaching/learning is open to be shared and contributed to by sister organizations and digital youth media educators/practitioners from urban and rural communities around the world

-## Contributing

-Thanks for your interest in contributing to [We Are All Connected]!
-There are many ways to contribute.
-To get started, take a look at [CONTRIBUTING.md](CONTRIBUTING.md).

 ### How can I get involved?
 Use our Curriculum!!